Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 Use Visual Studio to build the solution file in this repository.

+Note that this extension will need to be compiled with the same version of the .NET Framework as is the Command instance it will be plugged into.
+For Keyfactor Command 10.3 and prior, you will need to target .NET Framework 4.7.2 (which this solution does target).
+Future versions of Command are planed to be targeted with .NET Core and if this sample is built against future versions, the target framework may need to be updated.

 #### 4 - Copy the assembly to the Command Server

 Copy the compiled assembly (`SampleJobCompletionHandler.dll`) to bin folder for the Orchestrator API endpoint on the